18F/18f.gsa.gov/_posts/2015-10-30-useiti-what-we-learned-where-were-headed.md

-the challenges we faced and the technical and design choices we made to ensure that the site is providing clear, accessible information for the public to better understand how federal, state, and local governments all interact with industries extracting material from our public lands.
+the challenges we faced and the technical and design choices we made to ensure that the site is providing clear, accessible information for the public to better understand how federal, state, and local governments interact with industries extracting material from our public lands.